morganrosenberg50/DSCI_522_US_social_determinants_of_health_by_county/README.md

     docker pull alexyinanguo/us_social_determinants_of_health_by_county

-Clone this GitHub repository and run the following command at the command line/terminal from the root directory of this project:
+Clone this GitHub repository and run the following command at the command line/terminal from the root directory of this project (Mac M1 users should add the flag and value `--platform linux/amd64`):

     docker run --rm -v /$(pwd):/home/rstudio/determinants_of_health alexyinanguo/us_social_determinants_of_health_by_county make -C /home/rstudio/determinants_of_health all

-To reset the project to a clean state with no intermediate files, run the following command at the command line/terminal from the root directory of this project:
+To reset the project to a clean state with no intermediate files, run the following command at the command line/terminal from the root directory of this project (Mac M1 users should add the flag and value `--platform linux/amd64`):

     docker run --rm -v /$(pwd):/home/rstudio/determinants_of_health alexyinanguo/us_social_determinants_of_health_by_county make -C /home/rstudio/determinants_of_health clean